Fasti (poem): June (Book 6)

 The sixth book begins with a prologue in which the goddesses Juno and Juventas (Hebe) dispute over which goddess the month is named after (1–100).
-Ovid goes on to relate the story of the affair of Carna, the goddess of hinges, and Janus as well as the story of how Proca was defended from murderous owls by Cranae (101–195).
+Ovid goes on to relate the story of the affair of Carna, the goddess of hinges, and Janus, as well as the story of how Proca was defended from murderous owls by Cranae (101–195).
 The next large narrative is the discussion of iconography and aetiology of the Vestalia, the festival of Vesta.
 The cosmic identification of Vesta with the earth, the story of Priapus' attempted rape, the origin of the altar of Jupiter Pistoris (of the bakers) in the Gallic invasion of Rome, and the rescue of the Palladium by Metellus in a fire at the temple are recounted (249–468).
-A short astronomical notice precedes the long discussion of the Matralia in which Ovid explains the origin of the cult of Mater Matuta who as Ino journeyed to Italy and was made a goddess (473–569).
+A short astronomical notice precedes the long discussion of the Matralia, in which Ovid explains the origin of the cult of Mater Matuta, who, as Ino, journeyed to Italy and was made a goddess (473–569).
 This is followed by the story of the murder of King Servius Tullius, a lover of Mater Matuta.
 The Lesser Quinquatrus' legend follows about the exile and return of Roman flute players (649–710).
 The final notable episodes of the poem are the punishment of Aesculapius (733–762) and the praise of Marcia by Clio (797–812).

 Missing books

 Though Ovid mentions he had written twelve books, no verified ancient text has been discovered with even a quotation from the alleged books for July through December (books 7 to 12).
+The fate of the last six books is unknown, though some have speculated that they were intentionally destroyed by the Nicene Christian Church during the persecution of pagans in the late Roman Empire.
 In 1504 the eccentric humanist and classical text collector Conrad Celtes claimed to have discovered the missing books in a German monastery.
 He wrote a letter about the books to the Venetian publisher Aldus Manutius, who insisted on seeing them himself before signing a contract.
 The purported missing verses had actually been composed by an 11th-century monk, were known to the Empire of Nicaea and had allegedly informed a popular harvest festival under the reign of John III Doukas Vatatzes, but even so, many contemporaries of Celtes believed him, and classical scholars continued to write about the existence of the missing books until well into the 17th century.